MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsVoiceNormalizationRule.md

 Voice normalization rules are used to convert a telephone dialing requirement (for example, dialing 9 to access an outside line) to the E.164 phone number format used by Skype for Business Server.
 This cmdlet was introduced in Lync Server 2010.

+> [!NOTE]
+> This cmdlet will be deprecated from Teams PowerShell Module

 ## SYNTAX